Searching for a boxing coach near you is simple. Finding one who is actually qualified is harder than it should be.

 - Lewisham: 15 minutes by car

-The first session is free.
-You train for one session at no cost, see the coaching quality for yourself, and decide whether it is right for you.
+For scheduled group classes, the first session is free.
+You train for one group session at no cost, see the coaching quality for yourself, and decide whether it is right for you.

 If you are looking for a boxing personal trainer for 1-to-1 sessions or a club to train with regularly, we cover both.
 Come in and have a look.